edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-02-01-cyber-security-training.md

 title: How To Create Effective Cyber Security Training For Your Employees
 permalink: /blog/cyber-security-training/
 image: blog/2018-02-01-cyber-security-training.jpg
-excerpt: If an employee touches a computer, they need cyber security training.
+meta: If an employee touches a computer, they need cyber security training.
 Here's how to make it actually worth their (and your) time.

 author: {
   name: "M. Craig Cocciola",